Who else is following the Intermittent Fasting Diet?

 Makes 20 to 30 cheese balls

-- Three tablespoons of lemon juice of white vinegar
+- 3 tablespoons lemon juice, or white vinegar

-- 1/4 cup olive oil, less or more depends on much you like
+- 1/4 cup olive oil, add more or less if you wish

-- two medium tomatoes, seeded and finely chopped
+- 2 medium tomatoes, seeded and finely chopped

 - 1 spring onion, chopped (optional)